cloudfoundry/notifications/README.md

 	banana.damage.user_body.text

 This override only applies to requests that match both the clientId and the kind.
 This has the most precedence and overrides all other overrides.

+<a name="unsubscribe-id"></a>
+#### UnsubscribeID

+AES Encryption is used to encrypt a token value for unsubscribing a user from a notification.
+The format of the token is the `user_guid|client_id|kind_id`.

+Encrypting:

+1. Concatenate user GUID, client ID, and kind ID into a single string, delimited by a `|` character.
+1. Base64 encode the concatenated string.
+1. Encrypt the encoded text using AES cipher in CFB mode.
+1. Base64 encode the cipher text.

+Decrypting:

+1. Base64 decode the unsubscribe token.
+1. Decrypt the decoded text using AES cipher in CFB mode.
+1. Base64 decode the decrypted text.
+1. Split the text at the `|` characters.

 ### Development